-You have misses the ISES Webinar ?
+You have missed the ISES Webinar ?
 Solar Cooking Around the World: Challenges, Solutions and Best Practices

 Find the presentations below.
-The video recording will come soon!
+The video recording can be viewed here.

 This webinar focused on current examples of the use of solar cookers and on recent technical advances in this technology.
 The speakers presented a comparative analysis of the development of solar cooking technology in different latitudes with various cultural parameters and energy situations.

 Moderator, Speakers & Presentations